-

 Other Practices

-• Meditate
+- Meditate

-• Repeat crown chakra affirmations
+- Repeat crown chakra affirmations

-• Go inward.
+- Go inward.
 Try to find an open field or special spot that gives you lots of space to think, turn inward, and simply be.
 If you feel safe and comfortable enough to meditate outdoors, this would be the perfect time to meditate.
 If the weather allows, journaling outdoors is also another powerful practice for healing.

-• Practice yoga.
+- Practice yoga.
 Include the following poses (asanas): Lotus Pose, Corpse Pose, Tree Pose, Headstand, Fish Pose, Standing Prayer Backbend

-And for more resources on spirituality, meditation, manifestation, and all things self-love, connect with me on Instagram and Pinterest, where I’m posting positive affirmations and empowering messages daily.
+For more resources on spirituality, meditation, manifestation, and all things self-love, connect with me on Instagram and Pinterest, where I’m posting positive affirmations and empowering messages daily.

-• 8 Best Self-Love Workbooks
+- 8 Best Self-Love Workbooks To Read This Year

 8 Best Self-Love Workbooks (For 2024)